Anthony-Christen/dai-lab-smtp/README.md

 The `ConfigLoader` class is the backbone of the prank email application, as it manages the configuration settings required to run the program.
-It is responsible for reading and validating all the necessary parameters from the configuration file (`config/config.txt`) and ensuring they are ready for use.
-The configuration file includes details like the number of groups, SMTP server settings, and file paths for victims and messages.
+It is responsible for reading and validating all the necessary parameters from the configuration file (`config/config.txt`).
+The configuration file includes details like the number of groups, SMTP server settings, and file names for victims and messages.

 Responsibilities: